 - Towel, earth friendly soap

-- Lunch for each family member for each day you attend
+- Lunch and snacks for each family member for each day you attend

-- Bulk food contribution you sign up for
+- Bulk food contribution if you signed up

 - Layers of clothing for cold and wet weather

 Optional items to bring:

 - Pillow, small stool or small folding chair

 - Easy slip on and off indoor shoes

 - Solstice ritual and altar items, for example: glass enclosed non-scented candles, power objects, cloths, ancestor photos, etc.